Freight 101 Blog

 Continued Red Sea Diversions

-As long as Houthi attacks continue in the Suez Canal, so will costly and lengthy freight diversions.
+Carriers are still avoiding the Suez Canal, causing costly and lengthy freight diversions.
 Once the crisis ends, it will take some time for the industry to readjust.

 Carrier Alliance Reshuffling